 About Berthon Lymington Marina

-Berthon Boatyard has been trading continuously since 1877 and the marina, opened in 1968, was one of the first yacht marinas to be built in the UK.
-The marina received its name from Rev. Edward Lyon Berthon, 1813 -1899, who was an English inventor and clergyman.
+Berthon Lymington Marina received its name from Rev. Edward Lyon Berthon, 1813 -1899, an English inventor and clergyman.

-Berthon Lymington Marina is one of the best run and most prestigious marinas in the UK.
-Visitors can expect a very high standard and an enjoyable stay in Berthon Lymington Marina.
-Details of the marina’s surrounds are covered in the Lymington
+Berthon Lymington Marina is one of the UK's best-run and most prestigious marinas.
+Visitors can expect a high standard and an enjoyable stay in Berthon Lymington Marina.
+Details of the marina's surrounds are covered in the Lymington Harbour

 Other options in this area